igormironchik/read-excel/README.md

 # Comparison

 I found on GitHub pure C [libxls](https://github.com/libxls/libxls) library with almost identical functionality.
-Dry numbers say that `test/complex` test with `read-excel` runs by 1029 ms, whereas this test with `libxls` runs by 304 ms, what less more than in 3 times.
+Dry numbers say that `test/complex` test with `read-excel` runs by 899 ms, whereas this test with `libxls` runs by 313 ms, what less in ~3 times.
 This is comparison of C vs C++ in my opinion, like light speed and bullet, as I always say about C/C++ comparison.
 But C++ this is higher abstraction, that allows to use `read-excel` more developer friendly.
 But if for your project performance is very important, then `libxls` is for you.